Wood species

 Is quince wood toxic or not

-I haven't found any sources that say quince wood is toxic.
-However, I did find information about its use as firewood or for smoking chicken, pork, beef and fish.
-An animal lover's forum listed it as a safe species.
-For example, the forum's experts recommended using quince twigs, after they have been washed to remove dirt, to make a nest for parrots.
+I have not found any sources that say quince wood is toxic.
+But I did find information about its use as firewood or for smoking chicken, pork, beef and fish.
+A forum for animal lovers included it in the list of safe species.
+For example, the forum's experts recommended using quince twigs, after they have been washed to remove dirt, to make parrot roosting.

-The only references to toxicity refer to quince seeds containing toxic substances called nitriles.
-These, under the action of enzymes in the stomach, are converted into hydrocyanic acid (prussic acid), a highly toxic gas with a bitter almond smell.
-Although this sounds very dangerous, it is not, as the same substances are also found in apple and hair, fruit trees of the family Rosaceae, of which quince is one.
-The seeds are only dangerous if eaten in very, very large quantities.
+The only references on toxicity refer to quince seeds containing toxic substances called nitriles.
+These, under the action of enzymes in the stomach, are transformed into hydrocyanic acid (prussic acid), a highly toxic gas with a bitter almond-like odor.
+Although this sounds very dangerous, it is not, as the same substances are found in apple and hairs, fruit trees of the family Rosaceae, which includes quince.
+The seeds are only dangerous in very, very large quantities.

 The fruit of sin, symbol of love, strengthener of power

-About quince (Cydonia oblonga) there are a lot of myths, symbols and legends.
-Many come from Greece, where the quince has been cultivated on the island of Crete since ancient times.
-In fact, the Latin name is from a village in Crete, Kidonia.
-In ancient times the quince symbolised love, joy, protection, marriage, happiness and fertility.
+About quince (Cydonia oblonga) there are lots of myths, symbols and legends.
+Many come from Greece, where quince has been cultivated on the island of Crete since ancient times.
+In fact, the Latin name comes from a village in Crete, Kidonia.
+In ancient times, the quince symbolized love, joy, protection, marriage, happiness and fertility.
 Aphrodite, the goddess of beauty and love, often held a quince in her hand as a symbol of love and fertility.
-Young Greeks used to give quinces to their guests when they got married, and the bride would bite the quince to perfume her kiss.
+Greek young men used to give quinces to their guests when they got married, and the bride would bite from the quince to perfume her kiss.

 Jewish mythology claims that the serpent did not tempt Eve with an apple but with a quince.
-The confusion arises from the fact that the quince is called the golden apple, in the Bible.
-Some sources claim that the apple tree had not been acclimatised in the area at that time, so it could only be quince, which is native to the region.
-In the Muslim faith, the Prophet Mohammed is said to have urged his followers to eat quinces because they sweeten the heart.
-He also claimed that Allah did not send any prophet as his messenger before feeding him with Paradise Gutuiato increase its power.
+The confusion stems from the fact that the quince is called the golden apple, in the Bible.
+Some sources claim that apple trees had not acclimatized in the area at that time, so it could only be quince, which is native to the region.
+In the Muslim faith, the Prophet Muhammad is said to have urged his followers to eat quinces because they sweeten the heart.
+He also claimed that Allah did not send any prophet as his messenger before he fed him with Paradise Goo to increase its power.

-The Romans also considered quince a symbol of love, and Pliny the Elder praised the medicinal properties of quince leaves and fruit in his writings.
-From Roman times there are also writings with recipes for quince with honey and other delicacies.
+The Romans also considered the quince a symbol of love, and Pliny the Elder praised the medicinal properties of quince leaves and fruit in his writings.
+There are also writings from Roman times with recipes for quince with honey and other delicacies.

 A fruit tree that can bear hard, fragrant fruit for 25 years

-Gutuiul - fifteen (English), quince (Italian), cognossier (French), even (German) - comes from Western Asia.
+Gutuiul - fifteen (English), quince (Italian), cognossier (French), even (German) - comes from West Asia.
 The area of origin is around the Caucasus - Armenia, Azerbaijan, Iran, Southwest Russia, Turkmenistan.
-It has a long history of cultivation being mentioned in documents for more than 4000 years.
-In Mesopotamia, present-day Iraq, quince was cultivated long before the apple.
+It has a long history of cultivation being mentioned in documents going back more than 4000 years.
+In Mesopotamia, present-day Iraq, quince was cultivated long before apple.
 From these areas it spread to Europe and then all over the world.
 It is related to the Chinese quince (Pseudosydonia sinensis), but they are different genres.

-It is a fruit tree that prefers sun and fertile, well-drained soils and bounces back.
-It thrives well in the temperature range 10-30°C, and to flower the temperature should not be below 7°C. The flowering period is in May, after it has ripened.
-It grows slowly, fruits for 25 years and lives for around 50.
-It propagates mostly by grafting, very rarely from seed.
+It is a sun-loving fruit tree that prefers sun and fertile, well-drained soils, and returns.
+It thrives well in a temperature range of 10-30°C, and to flower the temperature should not be below 7°C. The flowering period is in May, after it has flowered.
+It grows slowly, bears fruit for 25 years and lives for around 50.
+Propagates mainly by grafting, rarely from seed.

-The juniper grows 4-6 m tall, but can reach up to 8 m high.
-Several stems grow from the base and only one needs to be left to fruit well.
-The trunk does not grow very thick, and the bark is grey-greenish-grey, smooth and sensitive, and can be easily injured.
-The crown is quite rich and irregular, with branches that can grow twisted and broad, simple oval leaves with a surface covered in fine hairs.
+The quince grows 4-6 m tall but can reach up to 8 m.
+Several stalks grow from the base and only one needs to be left to fruit well.
+The trunk does not grow very thick, and the bark is grayish-greenish-grayish-gray, thin and sensitive, and can be easily injured.
+The crown is quite rich and irregular, with branches that can grow twisted and broad, simple oval leaves with the surface covered with fine hairs.
 The flowers are white or pink, solitary, with 5 petals.
 The fruit, quince, is yellow when ripe and covered with fine hairs.
-It is oval-round, hard, astringent and very aromatic.
-It has a high pectin content, which is why marmalades and jams are easily made, as they gel quickly.
+It is oval-round in shape, hard, astringent and very flavorful.
+It has a high pectin content, making it easy to make marmalades and jams, which gel quickly.

 Wood - characteristics, properties

-In cross section through the trunk of the quince we can see the difference between sapwood and heartwood.
-The sapwood is very pale yellow to white.
-The heartwood has a rich range of colours from light yellow to deep reddish brown.
-The annual rings are inconspicuous, but distinct and close together due to the slow growth.
+In cross section through the trunk of the quince we can see the difference between the sapwood and the heartwood.
+The sapwood is very light pale yellow to white.
+The heartwood has a rich range of color from light yellow to deep reddish brown.
+The annual rings are inconspicuous but distinct and close together due to slow growth.

-The texture is smooth, similar to hairwoodgenerally straight, with discreet gloss.
-The twisted branches show distinctive patterns created by the richness of colour.
-The pores are small and evenly spread throughout the annual ring.
-Broad medullary rays can form maple-like patterns.
+The texture is smooth, like hairwoodgenerally straight, with a discreet sheen.
+The tw tw twisted branches show distinctive patterns created by the rich color.
+The pores are small and spread evenly throughout the annual ring.
+The wide medullary rays can form maple-like patterns.

-Quince wood takes a long time to dry and cracks and warping can occur.
-The wood is hard, strong and firm, but soft and easy to work.
+Quince wood takes a long time to dry and cracking and warping can occur.
+The wood is hard, strong and firm, yet supple and easy to work.
 It can be carved and turned.
-It oils, waxes and varnishes easily and the results are spectacular.
-Glues smoothly.
+It polishes, waxes and varnishes easily and the results are spectacular.
+It glues smoothly.

 quince wood